Demand of Azerbaijani banks at foreign exchange auction rises

 By Eldar Janashvili - Trend:

-According to CBA, demand from the banks at the auction increased by 5.7 percent or by $3.4 million compared to the previous auction.
+According to CBA, demand from the banks at the auction increased by four percent or by $3.4 million compared to the previous auction.

-Considering the number of days remaining before the next scheduled auction, as well as with the aim of ensuring uninterrupted currency trading by the banks, the demand of banks at the auction will be fully provided during weekends.
+Considering the number of days remaining before the next scheduled auction, as well as to ensure uninterrupted currency trading by the banks during weekends, the demand of banks at the auction was provided for.

 The first foreign exchange auction in a long time was held with the participation of SOFAZ on March 10, 2020, during which Azerbaijani banks acquired $323.2 million.

-In March 2020, it was decided to hold extraordinary foreign exchange auctions in connection with the increased demand of the population for foreign currency amid the failed OPEC+ deal, which entailed a sharp decline in oil prices.
+In March 2020, it was decided to hold extra foreign exchange auctions in connection with the increased demand for foreign currency amid the failed OPEC+ deal, which resulted in a sharp decline of oil prices.